 Things To Do In Belfast

-Northern Ireland is an amazingly fun place to explore, with its rugged coastal scenery, riveting recent history and flourishing maritime heritage.
+Northern Ireland is an incredible place to explore, with its rugged coastal scenery, riveting contemporary history and flourishing maritime heritage.
 At the heart of it all is Belfast, the colourful capital straddling County Down and County Antrim at the mouth of the River Lagan.

 Below you'll find a selection of popular things to do in 2018 including day trips to the Giant's Causeway and Black Cab Political Mural Tours.

 Spend any amount of time in the city centre and you'll likely encounter the City Sightseeing Belfast bus tour.
 This hop-on hop-off service lets you zip between all of Belfast's top attractions.
 You'll see the political murals of both Falls and Shankill Road, get dropped off right in front of the Titanic Museum, and be placed within easy walking distance of Crumlin Road Gaol.
 Buses run most days of the year every 15-30 minutes from 10:00 to 16:30.